Liz Cheney: What’s next for the firebrand anti-Trump Republican?

 A bid for president in 2024

-Of all the possible political avenues that Ms Cheney could explore should she lose her primary, one is the possibility that the conservative would make a bid for an even higher office: the presidency.
+Of all the possible political avenues that Ms Cheney could explore now she has lost her primary, one is the possibility that the conservative would make a bid for an even higher office: the presidency.

 During that same ABC interview, Ms Cheney addressed her feelings on making a run for the Oval Office.